Husseinelghoul/microsoft-bot-service/README.md

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Paste this URL in the emulator window - http://localhost:3978/api/messages

-## QnA Maker service

-QnA Maker enables you to power a question and answer service from your semi-structured content.

-One of the basic requirements in writing your own bot is to seed it with questions and answers.
-In many cases, the questions and answers already exist in content like FAQ URLs/documents, product manuals, etc. With QnA Maker, users can query your application in a natural, conversational manner.
-QnA Maker uses machine learning to extract relevant question-answer pairs from your content.
-It also uses powerful matching and ranking algorithms to provide the best possible match between the user query and the questions.

 ## Deploy the bot to Azure